-Mr. Gustin visited the Black Pine project site on May 2, 2018.
-The site visit included inspections of the historical open pits, as well as traverses outside of the pits, which together served to provide Mine Development Associates ("MDA") with an overview of the project geology.
-Mineralization from open-pit exposures was examined, as were numerous unaltered and altered (and possibly mineralized) outcrops outside of the open pits.
-Following the site visit, Mr. Gustin visited Liberty Gold's office in Elko on May 3 and reviewed the digital drill-hole database and associated historical documents and discussed the current geologic interpretations with Liberty Gold technical staff.
+Mr. Gustin visited the Black Pine project site on May 2, 2018, November 15 and 16, 2019, and July 16, 2021.
+The site visits included inspections of the historical open pits, traverses outside of the pits, and detailed discussions with Liberty Gold technical staff.
+Mineralization from open-pit exposures was examined, as were numerous unaltered and altered (and possibly mineralized) outcrops beyond the limits of the open pits.
+Various active core and RC drill sites were visited during the latter two visits.
+RC drill chips and drill core from representative areas of the deposit were reviewed with the on-site geologists.
+Following the initial site visit, Mr. Gustin visited Liberty Gold's office in Elko and reviewed the digital drill-hole database and associated historical documents, and he also discussed the then-current geologic interpretations with Liberty Gold technical staff.